zcox/flink-repartition-watermark-example/README.md

 See [this Flink mailing list thread](http://apache-flink-user-mailing-list-archive.2336050.n4.nabble.com/Watermarks-with-repartition-tt5165.html).

-This is a simple example that shows what happens in a Flink job when watermarks from parallel source partitions diverge over time.
+This is a simple example that shows what happens in a Flink job when timestamps and watermarks from parallel source partitions diverge over time.

 ## Example Job